Albion-Online-Tools/AlbionOnlineTools-Bot/README.md

 - utc : Get the current Albion Online Time.
 - set-language : Set the bot language for your server.
 - set-builder-role : Set a role to manage the builds in this server.
+- feedback: Reach out to our developers team directly with your feedback.

 # Price :